umutgunaydin/Java_Practise_Tasks/README.md

 # Java_Practise_Tasks

-  All of these are the tasks that I have solved through my learning period.
+  All of these are the tasks that I have solved through my java learning period.

   So in this repo there are lots of tasks from beginning level to hard level, from easy printing to OOP,